-In this fast paced, always changing world, the electronics industry is showing great promise in inventions department.
-Imagining a wearable material that is highly conductive of electricity and transparent as well would not be possible a couple of years back.
-But the future possibility of wearing electronic clothing containing computers, phones and MP3 player is now a reality thanks to the efforts of researchers at the Centre for Graphene Science at the University of Exeter.
+In this fast-paced, always-changing world, the electronics industry is showing great promise in the inventions department.
+Imagining a wearable material that is highly conductive of electricity and transparent would not be possible a couple of years back.
+But the future possibility of wearing electronic clothing containing computers, phones, and MP3 players is now a reality thanks to researchers’ efforts at the Centre for Graphene Science at the University of Exeter.

-Called GraphExeter or in lay man’s word; ‘electric cloth’, this invisible material has a wide range of use in ‘smart’ mirrors or windows with computerised interactive features.
-Moreover, its transparency over a wide light spectrum, could increase the efficiency of solar panels by nearly 30 percent.
-Its future use in a wide range of applications could reform the electronics industry, predict the researchers at the Centre.
+Called GraphExeter or, in lay man’s word, ‘electric cloth’, this invisible material has a wide range of use in ‘smart’ mirrors or windows with computerized interactive features.
+Moreover, its transparency over a wide light spectrum could increase solar panels’ efficiency by nearly 30 %.
+Its future use in a wide range of applications could reform the electronics industry and predict the centre’s researchers.

-Currently indium tin oxide (ITO) is the main conductive material used in the electronics industry.
-Although ITO has limited conductivity due to sheet resistance, no one was able to adapt graphene to its full capabilities to produce a practicable alternative to ITO.
+Currently, indium tin oxide (ITO) is the main conductive material used in the electronics industry.
+Although ITO has limited conductivity due to sheet resistance, no one could adapt graphene to its full capabilities to produce a practicable alternative to ITO.

-The researchers at Centre for Graphene Science sandwiched molecules of ferric chloride between two layers of graphene.
+The researchers at the Centre for Graphene Science sandwiched molecules of ferric chloride between two layers of graphene.
 Ferric chloride heightens the conductivity of graphene without affecting its transparency.
-Presently, the team is now developing a spray-on version of GraphExeter that could be ‘sprayed’ directly on mirrors, windows and fabrics.
+Presently, the team is now developing a spray-on version of GraphExeter that could be ‘sprayed’ directly on mirrors, windows, and fabrics.